jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## 2. Install the lukeghg python package
-We assume that the working directory will be in /data/shared/\<user\> in sorvi where \<user\> denotes user name.
+We assume that the working directory will be in /data/shared/\<user\> in sorvi where \<user\> denotes your user name.
 For GitHub you need to have *.gitconfig* in your home directory.
 See *G Version control* at the end.

-Create *GHGInventory* directory and clone lukeghg from GitHub.
+Create *GHGInventory* directory and clone lukeghg from GitHub:

 	(lukeghg) prompt% cd /data/shared/<user>
 	(lukeghg) prompt% mkdir GHGInvenory
 	(lukeghg) prompt% cd GHGInventory
 	(lukeghg) prompt% git clone https://github.com/jariperttunen/lukeghg.git

-Create the *wheel package* for lukeghg and install it to your virtual environment
+Create the *wheel package* for lukeghg and install it to your virtual environment:

 	(lukeghg) prompt% cd GHGInventory/lukeghg/lukeghg
 	(lukeghg) prompt% python3 setup.py sdist bdist_wheel